rl-institut/apipe/digipipe/workflow/WORKFLOW.md

   - [store/datasets/module.smk](../store/datasets/module.smk)
 - In each of these modules, the rules as well as the config from the contained datasets are imported.

+## Download and update RAW dataset

+To download, extract and copy a current set of raw data into 'store/raw', type

+    snakemake -j<NUMBER_OF_CPU_CORES> -R update_raw

+A zip file from the specified URL ([Wolke](https://wolke.rl-institut.de/s/w8WKwXT3f9ZzZQJ/download)) is downloaded and unzipped to "store/temp".
+The corresponding folders containing the raw data are copied to "store/raw".
+A prompt asks if an existing folder should be overwritten.
+Confirm with "y" to overwrite or with "n" to leave this folder unchanged.